IF YOU ARE GETTING A DIVORCE…HOW DO YOU TELL THE KIDS?

 - Be mindful of the ways your kids may respond to this news.
 It’s normal for kids to be angry, cry, withdraw, or get depressed when they hear their parents are separating/divorcing.
 If these behaviors go on for more than a few months, they may need some additional help processing how they are feeling about the situation.
 Contact a local therapist and make an appointment to discuss any concerns you may have.
 Also keep in mind this can be a time when kids start acting out.
 They may realize the only time their parents get along is when they are discussing the discipline/behavior issues of the child.
 Often children are willing to make themselves the scapegoat in order to see their parents get along about something.

 You may have already grieved the ending of your marriage but remember, it’s a major loss for your kids too.
-For more tips on how to handle these types of delicate conversations with your kids, give us a call at Power of Two Counseling in Richardson, Texas.
+For more tips on how to handle these types of delicate conversations with your kids, give us a call at The Marriage PLace.
 We can work with the entire family as a unit or see the kids separately and help them come to terms with the changes in their family.
 Remember!
 You can choose not to stay married but you will always be co-parenting and co-grandparenting.
 Ending your marriage with dignity and respect is what will help your kids adjust to their new lives.